 Lifestyle changes to help you stop snoring

-Losing even a little bit of weight can reduce fatty tissue in the back of the throat and decrease, or even stop, snoring.
+Shedding off even a little bit of weight can reduce fatty tissue in the back of the throat and reduce, or even stop, snoring.

 If you smoke, your chances of snoring are high.
 Smoking irritates the membranes in the nose and throat which can block the airways and cause snoring.
 While quitting is easier said than done, it can bring quick snoring relief.

-Avoid alcohol, sleeping pills, and sedatives because they relax the muscles in the throat and interfere with breathing.
-Also talk to your doctor about any prescription medications you’re taking, as some encourage a deeper level of sleep which can make snoring worse.
+Avoid alcohol, sleeping pills, and sedatives because they relax the muscles in the throat and conflict with breathing.
+Also talk to your physician about any prescriptions you’re taking, as some foster a deeper level of sleep which can make snoring worse.

-Exercise in general can reduce snoring, even if it doesn’t lead to weight loss.
-That’s because when you tone various muscles in your body, such as your arms, legs, and abs, this leads to toning the muscles in your throat, which in turn can lead to less snoring.
+Exercise, in general, can reduce snoring, even if it doesn’t lead to weight loss.
+That’s because when you tone various muscles in your bodies, such as your arms, legs, and abs, this leads to toning the muscles in your throat, which in turn can lead to less snoring.
 There are also specific exercises you can do to strengthen the muscles in your throat.

 Six anti-snoring throat exercises

-Studies show that by pronouncing certain vowel sounds and curling the tongue in specific ways, muscles in the upper respiratory tract are strengthened and therefore reduce snoring.
-The following exercises can help
+Studies show that by pronouncing certain vowel sounds and twisting the tongue in explicit manners, muscles in the upper respiratory tract are reinforced and accordingly decrease snoring.
+These accompanying activities can help

 - Repeat each vowel (a-e-i-o-u) out loud for three minutes a few times a day.

 - Place the tip of your tongue behind your top front teeth.
-Slide your tongue backwards for three minutes a day.
+Slide your tongue backward for three minutes a day.